AnggaR96s/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.